-4. Plants [help] a.
-Check the types of vegetation found on the site: xdeciduous tree: alder, maple, aspen, otherevergreen tree: fir, cedar, pine, othershrubsgrasspasturecrop or grain Orchards, vineyards or other permanent cropswet soil plants: cattail, buttercup, bullrush, skunk cabbage, otherx water plants: water lily, eelgrass, milfoil, otherx other types of vegetation b.
+4. Plants [help]

+- a.
+Check the types of vegetation found on the site: - X deciduous tree: alder, maple, aspen, other - \underline{X} evergreen tree: fir, cedar, pine, other - Xshrubs pasture crop or grain

+Xgrass

+Orchards, vineyards or other permanent crops.

+- X wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other - water plants: water lily, eelgrass, milfoil, other - other types of vegetation b.
 What kind and amount of vegetation will be removed or altered?
+Overgrown vegetation may be trimmed if it impedes access to poles sites.
+This inclues tree limbs and tree tops.

-N/A C. List threatened and endangered species known to be on or near the site.
-N/A d.
-Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: N/A e.
-List all noxious weeds and invasive species known to be on or near the site. $N\!/\!A$ 5.
-Animals [help] a.
+- c.
+List threatened and endangered species known to be on or near the site.
+None known. - d.
+Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: No landscaping is planned.
+Native vegetation will be protected to the maximum extent possible. - e.
+List all noxious weeds and invasive species known to be on or near the site.
+None known.

+5. Animals [help]

+a.
 List any birds and other animals which have been observed on or near the site or are known to be on or near the site.

+Examples include:

-Examples include: birds: hawk, heron, eagle, songbirds, other: mammals: deer, bear, elk, beaver, other: fish: bass, salmon, trout, herring, shellfish, other Th e Lake Arrowhead Water System Part B is just a planning document.
-No habitats wil I be impacted. b.
-List any threatened and endangered species known to be on or near the site. $N\!/\!A$ C. Is the site part of a migration route?
+birds: hawk, heron, eagle, songbirds, other: mammals: deer, bear, elk, beaver, other: fish: bass, salmon, trout, herring, shellfish, other b.
+List any threatened and endangered species known to be on or near the site.
+None known.

+c.
+Is the site part of a migration route?
 If so, explain.
+Yes.
+Pacific flyway, a known aviation route.

-N/A d.
-Proposed measures to preserve or enhance wildlife, if any:
+d.
+Proposed measures to preserve or enhance wildlife, if any: None.

 e.
 List any invasive animal species known to be on or near the site.
+None known.